sakhmedbayev/pgaofamerica/README.md

-# Create React App example
+# PGA of America React assessment.

 ## How to use